Trinity Anglican School

-Trinity Anglican School (TAS) is an Independent Anglican School in Far North Queensland, Australia which opened on 25 May 1983.
-It has three campuses set over two grounds.
+Trinity Anglican School (TAS) is an independent, Anglican, co-educational, P-12 school, located in the Cairns suburb of White Rock, in Far North Queensland, Australia.
+It is administered by Independent Schools Queensland, with an enrolment of 1,062 students and a teaching staff of 88, as of 2023.
+The school serves students from Prep to Year 12, over three campuses set over two grounds.
 TAS White Rock caters for students from Kindergarten through to Year 12, and TAS Kewarra Beach serves students from Kindergarten to Year 6.

+History

+The school opened on 25 January 1983.

 In 2015, TAS White Rock opened the Science Technology Engineering Mathematics (STEM) building (S-Block) designed by Charles Wright Architects, for students in Years 7 to 12.
 The White Rock campus' also have the first Olympic-sized swimming pool in Cairns, completed in 2000.
 TAS White Rock is currently undergoing a comprehensive renovation programme of the older classrooms to bring it into line with that of the recent Science Block.

-Students who have completed their studies at TAS from Preparatory to Year 12 are regarded as Trinitarians by the school for their dedication and commitment to the school community over 13 years.